Authentic voices. Remarkable stories. AOL On Originals showcase the passions that make the world a more interesting place.

 The Spangler Candy Company makes 400 million candy canes for each holiday season.

-Tags:Candy Canes for the Holiday Season,christmas,christmas recipes,holiday recipes,Spangler Candy Company,Candy canes,food network,holiday candy,the spangler candy,unwrapped
+Tags:Candy Canes for the Holiday Season,christmas recipes,christmas tips,christmas traditions,Spangler Candy Company,Candy canes,food network,holiday candy,the spangler candy,unwrapped

 Grab video code: